brkuzn/Projects/README.md

-Some projects that I made using R programming.
+Some projects that I made using R and Python programming.